syed-c/homizon/process.md

+- 2025-09-09: Service-area routing refactor and editor integration
+  - Switched URL pattern from `/{service}/{area}` to `/areas/{area}/{service}`.
+  - Added server route `app/areas/[area]/[service]/page.tsx` that fetches service, area and real providers from Supabase (filtered by both area and service).
+  - Created client renderer `app/areas/[area]/[service]/service-client.tsx` to mirror the previous UI (hero, stats, quick-booking light card with dark text, providers grid).
+  - Removed legacy routes and components:
+    - Deleted `app/[service]/[area]/page.tsx` and the old `service-area-page-client.tsx`.
+    - Deleted `app/areas/[area]/[subarea]/page.tsx` that conflicted with the new route and caused `use()` runtime errors.
+  - Updated links and CMS lookups to the new slug.
+  - Pages Editor:
+    - Added virtual entries for service-area pages under `areas/{area}/{service}` and an editor type "serviceAreaDetail" (Hero, About, Providers, Meta).
+    - Hid legacy editor entries with slug pattern `/{service}/{area}`.
+  - Fixed quick-booking card readability by using dark text on the light gradient card.
 ## Homizon Project – Process Log

 This document tracks all changes, fixes, and deployment-related actions performed on the project.
 I will continue appending to this file with each change going forward.